takundaAllan/Smart_Hanger_System/README.md

 - **LED Indicators**: Displays stock status using red (low stock) and green (sufficient stock) LEDs.
 - **Hanger Locking System**: Automatically locks the hanger when stock is low, preventing items from being removed.
 - **Trend Monitoring**: Displays trends of the most purchased products over time on the web interface.
+- **LED Flashing**: The LEDs flash when searching for a specific hanger, helping users easily locate the item.
+- **QR Code Generation**: When a specific hanger is searched, a QR code is generated containing product details.
+This QR code can be scanned by customers to view product information on their phones.

 ## Features